fuad1502/self-study-cs/README.md

 | Do the *projects* from the Operating Systems reference        | <https://github.com/fuad1502/ostep>                    | 3.0               |
 | Do the *exercises* from each book references                  | \*                                                     | \*                |

-\* A repository containing my solutions to selected exercises from several book references is given here:
+\* *A repository containing my solutions to selected exercises from several book references is given below*

 | Book Reference                               | Repository                           |
 |--------------------------------------------- | ------------------------------------ |